Tweak the sounds

 Nice!
 Now to the

 rate option.
 Rate controls how fast a sample is played.
-1 is in original speed, 0.5 is in half speed and 2 is in double speed.
+1 is in original speed, 0.5 is half speed and 2 is in double speed.
 The sample also sounds higher and lower pitched when you change the rate.
 And (drumroll…) you can have even negative values!
 Negative values play the samples backwards.
 Try playing this loop and changing the rate and sleep value: